 Climate change remains the single most potent threat to national development and prosperity.
 While Dominica has done well in terms of marine protection and forest cover preservation that effort is constantly being eroded by natural disasters.
 The country’s eco-tourism brand depends on the forest and rivers.
 Many of the farmers who were forced to leave farming due to the fallout from bananas are now involved in the fishing industry.
 Adverse climatic conditions have damaging effects on coral reefs and near shore species as well as investments in the sector.
 While the state operates a very generous broad social protection system, exogenous shocks reduces available of funding and increases demand.

-The Ministry of Economic Affairs, Planning, Resilience, Sustainable Development, Telecommunication & Broadcasting has emerged at a critical point in the nation’s history of charting a course for sustainable and resilient development.
+The Ministry Of Planning, Economic Development, Climate Resilience, Sustainable Development And Renewable Energy has emerged at a critical point in the nation’s history of charting a course for sustainable and resilient development.
 It must embrace that opportunity with vision and determination enveloped in fortifications of sound leadership, partnership and team spirit, and institution strengthening to achieve a collective consciousness and a desire for higher achievements and meritocracy, while we aim to build the world’s first climate resilient country.